Hello friends

 I've been trying a few new recipes of late.
 One from my Donna Hay, chicken pot pies.
 A great hit in this house, although anything with lovely flaky pastry on top usually is!
 Last week, i made Jane Kennedy's version of chicken parma.
 You use almond meal to coat the chicken instead of breadcrumbs.
 It was absolutely delicious, and you're not left with that feeling of, 'urgh, i've just eaten a cup of breadcrumbs with my dinner'.
 Go Jane!

 I also have her first book, 'fabulous food, minus the boombah'.
+I love her Spinachkopita, i could eat it with every meal. |

 I took this photo at Eagle Farm racecourse recently.
 They have a great market there every Sunday.
 (If you're a racegoer and need a fascinator to compliment your outfit, there is a lady there who has a great range.)
 I wanted to capture the beauty of these gorgeous roses.
 The gardeners do such a wonderful job.
 It was only when i downloaded the pic that i noticed there is a "smile" on the rosebushs' face. can you see it?
 On that note, smiles to you.
 I hope you have a good day and find some things to make you smile.